supertarto/ansible-elasticsearch/README.md

 ## Requirements
 You need a recent version of Java.
 You can use my supertarto.openjdk role.
-By default, supertarto.openjdk will be called.
-To change this behaviour, you can change the dependancies in meta/main.yml

 ## Tested plateform
 * Debian 9 (Stretch)